Zagitalc/lab-agile-planning/README.md

 3.  **Make your changes** and commit them with clear, concise messages.
 4.  **Submit a pull request** for review.

-## Further Development.
 There may be room for further development.
-One suggestion could be simulating sprint cycles.